SnehiV/ReactorChainReactionVisual/proposal.md

 ###Functionality and MVP

-This simulation will allow the user to toggle the the k value with a slider and watch as the neutrons exponentially grow or decay.
+This simulation will allow the user to toggle the the k value with a number input and watch as the neutrons exponentially grow or decay.
 Each generation of neutrons will be a different color so the user can see the change from one generation to the next.
-There will be a core in the center of the view and when neutrons collide with it based on the probability that is determined by the k value, either a fission event will occur that is visualized by flash of color in the core and producing two or three new neutron objects of a different color or nothing will happen which represents, absorption by moderator, fuel, or other particles without a fission event.
+There will be a core in the center of the view and when neutrons collide with it based on the probability that is determined by the k value, either a fission event will occur producing two or three new neutron objects of a different color or nothing will happen which represents, absorption by moderator, fuel, or other particles without a fission event.

-There could also be a speed slider that would toggle the velocity of the neutrons.
+There could also be a speed slider that would toggle the speed of the simulation.
 I plan on making the visualization very colorful.

 There will be an upper limit on the k value of 1.5 or 2 because then multiplication would happen too fast.
-There will also be an upper limit on the number of neutrons.
-In practice, if the k value is over 1 for too long it will result in a meltdown.
-The simulation will end when a the upper limit of neutrons is reached.
+The power level will be displayed every second and I will keep track of the average power level behind the scenes.
+If the average power level reached a certain upper limit the simulation will end in a meltdown.
+In normal reactor operation, if the k value is over 1 for too long it will result in a meltdown.
 There could be an animation indicating a meltdown happening.
 If the user chooses a k value < 1 then the neutrons will eventually deplete to 0.

-This project will have a modal/section that explains the concept of criticality and fission chain reactions.
+This project will have a modal/section that explains the concept of criticality and fission chain reactions. **** too much for the modal.
+I put it in the README ****

 ###Wireframe